Why Do People Procrastinate? Learning Ways To Overcome It

 Procrastination, like any other habit, is a learned behavior.
 Over time, it allows us to see that we can put off feeling negative emotions associated with certain tasks—even if only for a while.
 New behaviors can also be learned, however.
 Here are some strategies you might try to help manage a tendency toward putting things off.

-Leave more room in your schedule for delays and unforeseen issues
+Avoid procrastinating by leaving more room in your schedule

 If time management issues are at the heart of your failure to overcome procrastination habits so far, learning how to prepare a better schedule is one way that you can begin working towards a more productive day.
 Instead of packing your schedule with back-to-back tasks, it might help to leave a reasonable amount of time between each task.